andromeda/lya/README.md

 # Lya
-Module-aware Fracture and Recombination for Dynamic Anlysis
+Module-aware Fracture and Recombination for Dynamic Analysis

 ## More Resources on the Membrane Pattern